 About 12% of known disease-causing mutations in the Human Gene Mutation Database (HGMD) are due to nonsense mutations14.
 Even though premature stop variants often lead to loss of function and are thus deleterious, predicting the functional impact of premature stop codons is not straightforward.
 Aberrant transcripts containing premature stop codons are typically removed by nonsense-mediated decay (NMD), an mRNA surveillance mechanism15.
 However, a recent large-scale expression analysis demonstrated that 68% of predicted NMD events due to premature stop variants are unsupported by RNASeq analyses16.
 A study aimed at understanding disease mutations using a 3D structure-based interaction network suggests that truncating mutations can give rise to functional protein products17.
 Moreover, premature stop codons in the last exon are not subject to NMD.
 Further, when a variant affects only some isoforms of a gene, it is difficult to infer its impact on gene function without the knowledge of the isoforms that are expressed in the tissue of interest and how their levels of expression affect gene function.
 Finally, loss-of-function of a gene might not have any impact on the fitness of the organism.

 We have developed a pipeline called ALoFT (Annotation of Loss-of-Function Transcripts), to provide extensive annotation of putative LoF variants.
 In this study, we include premature stop-causing SNPs, frameshift-causing indels and variants affecting canonical splice sites as putative LoF variants, also referred to as premature truncating variants.
 An overview of the pipeline is shown in Supplementary Figure 1.
 The main features of ALoFT include (1) function-based annotations; (2) evolutionary conservation; and (3) biological network data.
 For comprehensive functional annotation, we integrated several annotation resources such as PFAM and SMART functional domains18,19, signal peptide and transmembrane annotations, post-translational modification sites, NMD prediction20,21, and structure-based features such as SCOP domains and disordered residues.
-Evolutionary conservation can be used as a proxy for identifying functionally important regions.
-Therefore, ALoFT provides variant position-specific GERP scores, which is a measure of evolutionary conservation22.
-In addition, we evaluate if the region removed due to the truncation of the coding sequence is evolutionarily conserved based on GERP constraint elements23.
-ALoFT also outputs dN/dS values (ratio of missense to synonymous substitution rates) for macaque and mouse that are computed from human-macaque and human-mouse orthologous alignments, respectively.
-ALoFT includes two network features shown to be important in disease prediction algorithms: a proximity parameter that gives the number of disease genes connected to a gene in a protein-protein interaction network and the shortest path to the nearest disease gene2,24.
+For evolutionary conservation, ALoFT outputs variant position-specific GERP scores, which is a measure of evolutionary conservation22 and dN/dS values (ratio of missense to synonymous substitution rates) for macaque and mouse that are computed from human-macaque and human-mouse orthologous alignments, respectively.
+In addition, we evaluate if the region removed due to the truncation of the coding sequence is evolutionarily conserved based on GERP constrained elements23.
+ALoFT includes network features shown to be important in disease prediction algorithms: a proximity parameter that gives the number of disease genes connected to a gene in a protein-protein interaction network and the shortest path to the nearest disease gene2,24.
 The pipeline also includes features to help identify erroneous LoF calls, potential mismapping, and annotation errors, because LoF variant calls have been shown to be enriched for annotation and sequencing artifacts2.
 A detailed description of all the annotations provided by ALoFT is included in the Online Methods (Supplementary Table 1).
 Detailed documentation and github link to source code can be found at aloft.gersteinlab.org.